How to change file and folder permissions in Linux

 Steps to change file and folder permissions in Linux:

-1. Check the current mode on the target directory and one of its files before changing anything.
+1. Check the current mode on the target directory and one file.

 drwxr-xr-x 755 /srv/perm-demo